The Cup of Life (1915 film)

-The Cup of Life is a 1915 American silent drama starring Bessie Barriscale.
-It was directed by Thomas Ince and Raymond B. West with a scenario written by C. Gardner Sullivan and Ince.
+The Cup of Life is a 1915 American silent film.
+It is a drama film which was directed by Thomas H. Ince and Raymond B. West, with a scenario written by C. Gardner Sullivan and Thomas Ince.
+Though Thomas Ince produced both films, this film is unrelated to The Cup of Life (1921 film).

-Though Thomas Ince produced both films, this film is unrelated to The Cup of Life (1921).
-It is about the lives of two women who choose separate paths.
-It is extant.
+The film is about the lives of two sisters (played by Bessie Barriscale and Enid Markey) who choose different paths in life.

 Plot summary

 As described in contemporary film magazines, sisters Helen and Ruth Fiske are living a humble life on their department-store salaries.
 Helen dreams of an easy life of luxury and Ruth dreams of a simple, but contended domestic life.
 Helen takes up with the wealthy John Ward, despite Ruth's doubts.
 Ruth marries a man of modest means and they build a solid household.
 Helen begins circulating among men of the monied class.

 After some years, Ruth is now a mother and runs a happy household.
 Helen has been abroad, but her position in high society is waning as she ages.
 Helen returns to America to win back a former suitor, James Kellerman, but he has moved on to a younger, less jaded woman.
 The sisters are reunited, but seeing her sister's dream fulfilled depresses Helen further and she proceeds further down a path of dissipation.